MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-connection-access-data.md

 You can, however, directly access the table for query purposes, but to handle `Create`, `Update`, or `Delete` you must call a stored procedure.

 [!NOTE]
 > The SQL Server connector, like all of the connectors that work with relational data, assumes that tables have a primary key.
 A primary key is critical for finding specific records to update.
-If a SQL Server table does not have a primary key then the data will be treated as 'read-only.'
+If a SQL Server table doesn't have a primary key then the data will be treated as read-only.
 If you have access and edit rights to the SQL Server table, consider adding an auto-generated key.
 >

 ## Use a view